-- permanent vegetation monitoring transects (ground cover monitoring and species richness); - photographic monitoring; - erosion monitoring; - topsoil characterisation (every 2-3 years).
+- permanent vegetation monitoring transects (monitoring of tree and shrub canopy cover, ground cover and species richness); - photographic monitoring; - erosion monitoring; - topsoil characterisation (every 2-3 years).

 In conjunction with walking between transects, rehabilitation areas will be visually assessed to identify signs of fauna utilisation, noticeable issues such as erosion, vegetation cover deficiencies, or weed and / or pest infestations.
 Satellite imagery technology may also be employed.
 These observations are incorporated with the results of each rehabilitation progress report.